Small Businesses and Large Companies

-In considering what constitutes ‘undue hardship,’ a judge or arbitrator would consider costs, the available of outside sources of funding, if any, and health and safety concerns.
+In considering what constitutes ‘undue hardship,’ a judge or arbitrator would consider costs, the availability of outside sources of funding if any, and health and safety concerns.
 With these factors in mind, small businesses would more likely be able to satisfy an arbitrator that they cannot accommodate an employee due to ‘undue hardship.’
-Although cost is the not the only factor, it may be enough to persuade a court if accommodating an employee would be significantly detrimental to the operation of a small business.
+Although cost is not the only factor, it may be enough to persuade a court if accommodating an employee would be significantly detrimental to the operation of a small business.

 The size of an employer can have a definite impact on what an employee is entitled to in their workplace, especially in the award of potential damages.
 In Boucher v.
 Wal-mart Canada Corp, O.J.
 No. 2452, Wal-mart had $110,000.00 in punitive damages awarded against them for harassment.
 The courts have held that larger corporations may need larger damage awards to deter them from misconduct in the future.
-Small businesses on the other hand would not likely be liable to a similar quantum of damages.
+Small businesses on the other hand, would not likely be liable to a similar quantum of damages.
 In the case of Silvera v.
 Olympia Jewellery Corp., O.J.
-3225, the plaintiff was awarded $10,000.00 in punitive damages against the her small business employer, even after a series of sexual assaults and harassment.
+3225, the plaintiff was awarded $10,000.00 in punitive damages against her small business employer, even after a series of sexual assaults and harassment.
 Olympia Jewellery Corp operates a single store in Toronto.

 Large companies obviously lay off more people, considering changes in the workforce, that they go through outsourcing and other systemic changes to their workforce.
 As well the relationships are more distant and so layoffs are seen by employers as being less personal, and therefore easier and more likely.
-Therefore while those working at smaller businesses might get less when they are let go in severance pay they might be safer from layoff.
+Therefore while those working at smaller businesses might get less when they are let go in severance pay they might be safer from a layoff.

 Very often, it may be hard to determine which category a specific business may fall into.
 It is important to consult with an employment lawyer that can advise you of the options open to you, whether employer or employee.